Hamdan Al Abri: Career

 In October 2005 Hamdan and Julian Symes formed the soul band ABRI.
 Hamdan sang leading vocals and Symes played the keyboard.
 Justin Atherley joined as the bassist and his brother Andre Atherley later joined as the drummer.
 Justin was replaced by Rami Lakkis when he went back to the UK.

 Abri released their first album Sunchild in 2006 consisting of 12 tracks.

 The album was written by Hamdan, with the exception of "Back to the Sun", which was written by Julian Symes who also produced the album.

-Sunchild put Abri on the frontline of the UAE’s music scene where their songs were played on local radio stations.
+Sunchild put Abri on the frontline of the UAE's music scene where their songs were played on local radio stations.
 Abri began to perform live in venues across the country.

 ABRI was later nominated for MTV Arabia’s best new act and won a number of local awards.

 In 2009 ABRI released their second album Blank Notes remaking six of the tracks from Sunchild.
 The album had 12 tracks in total.

 Blank Notes was sold at Virgin Megastores in the Middle East and was distributed by Music Master.

 2009

 At the end of 2009 founding member Julian Symes moved to Brazil and drummer Andre Atherley moved back to the UK.

 With half the band members gone, Hamdan decided it was time to start working on his solo career.
-Despite wide media reports that the band split up, Hamdan insists that the band is just in a hiatus.
+Despite numerous media reports that the band split up, Hamdan insists that the band is just in a hiatus.